Capital Structure

 The Weighted Average Cost of Capital (WACC) is the average rate that a business pays to finance its assets.
 It is a critical metric for both business owners and investors in India.
 For a business, WACC serves as the "Hurdle Rate"—any new project must generate a return higher than the WACC to create value for shareholders.

 In 2026, as Indian corporations expand aggressively, understanding capital costs is more important than ever.
-The WACC calculation combines the cost of equity (what shareholders expect) and the cost of debt (what lenders charge), weighted by their respective proportions in the company's total capital structure.
+The WACC calculation combines the cost of equity (what shareholders expect) and the cost of debt (what lenders charge).
+Professionals use this for DCF Valuation and comparing project IRR or XIRR returns.

 The Components of WACC